 Omega-3 From Flax

 Flax was used by the ancient Romans and Greeks.
 The flax in ProBiotein is known for its healthy omega-3 fatty acids.
-Keeping your ratio of omega-3 and omega-6 in balance is believed to be a key component in maintaining a healthy heart, reducing harmful LDS cholesterol, and resisting type 2 diabetes, rheumatoid arthritis and strokes.
+Keeping your ratio of omega-3 and omega-6 in balance is key.

 ALA, EPA and DHA Fatty Acids